 Reservoir, lake and dam dredging is a type of maintenance dredging, which involves silt removal.
 A variety of dams are constructed in rivers for different reasons.
-For example, they can be a part of a hydro power installation, used for agricultural purposes or for fresh water storage for drinking water.
-Throughout the years hydro-power dams, reservoirs and freshwater lakes retain and accumulate quantities of sandy deposits in or behind them.
+For example, they can be a part of a hydro power installation, used for agricultural purposes or for fresh water storage.
+Throughout the years, hydro-power dams, reservoirs and freshwater lakes retain and accumulate quantities of sandy deposits in or behind them.
 As a result, sediments diminish the total water reserve capacity of the plant.
-This is called reservoir sedimentation Sometimes, sediments can even cause severe wear damage to the turbines if the sediments reach the level of the water outlets.
+This is called reservoir sedimentation.
+If not maintained, sediments can reach the water outlets and thus, cause severe wear damage to the turbines.

 Sediments in lakes and reservoirs mainly consist of clay, silt and varied sizes of sand.
-It can also contain chemical precipitates, organic debris and a lot of times combinations of these.
-Our dredgers are ideal for dam dredging and silt removal from these reservoirs and lakes.
+It can also contain chemical precipitates, organic debris and often, combinations of these.
+We offer a variety of dredgers engineered for dam dredging and silt removal in different conditions.